 - exemption from jury duty; and

 - exemption from being subpoenaed to attend court.

 The two most important collective privileges or powers of the House of Commons are its disciplinary powers and its exclusive right to regulate its own internal affairs.

 Any claim that a privilege has been infringed upon or a contempt committed must be brought to the attention of the House at the earliest opportunity.
-Once the Speaker recognizes a Member on a matter of privilege, the Member must briefly outline the complaint, following which the Speaker may choose to hear from other Members prior to deciding if there is a prima facie case of privilege (i.e., whether the matter appears to warrant priority or consideration).
+Once the Speaker recognizes a Member on a matter of privilege, the Member must briefly outline the complaint, following which the Speaker may choose to hear from other Members prior to deciding if there is a prima facie case of privilege (i.e., whether the matter appears to warrant priority or immediate consideration).

-Once a category of privilege is determined to exist and its scope is ascertained, the exercise of parliamentary privilege, including any decision or action taken within the privileged category, cannot be reviewed by the courts.
+Once a category of privilege is determined to exist and its scope is ascertained, the exercise of parliamentary privilege, including any decision made or action taken within the privileged category, cannot be reviewed by the courts.